alejandroisrv/ReaderLib/README.md

 # ReaderLib

-Folioreader migrate WKWebView in Swift 5
+ReaderLib is an ePub reader and parser framework for iOS written in Swift 5.